 It won’t do you much good without support for your database, though.
 Currently, there is a build for PostgreSQL.
 Note that this requires the Homebrew core PostgreSQL server:

 brew install sqitch_pg

 Sqitch hasn’t been ported to other database engines yet, but once it is, expect other formulas to follow.
 But if you use PostgreSQL (or just want to experiment with it), you’re ready to rock!
-I suggest following along the tutorial or taking in the latest iteration of the introductory presentation (video of an older version here).
+I suggest following along the tutorial, downloading, or taking in the latest iteration of the introductory presentation (video of an older version on Vimeo).

 My thanks to IRC user “mistym” for the help and suggestions in getting this going.
 My Ruby is pretty much rusted through, soI could not have done it without the incredibly responsive help!

 Looking for the comments?
 Try the old layout.